jimbobarto/sigmar-media/README.md

 And then whatever you need for the channels.
 The base implementation has:
 * praw
 * python-twitter
-* requests (the Discord channel currently makes simple requests to a webhook per channel)
+* requests (the Discord channel currently makes a simple request to each channel via a webhook)
+* selenium (Facebook - just don't ask...)

 ### Installing

+Clone the repository and install the modules listed above.
+You will also need the Chrome webdriver placed in the drivers/ subdirectory.

-Once you've cloned the repository and installed the modules listed above, you can run the app as per any flask app
+Once you've got that (assuming you want to post to Facebook as well) you can run the app as per any flask app

-Once you've cloned this repository locally, install virtualenv (if you see 'python2' or 'python3' in any of these instructions, just type 'python'): http://flask.pocoo.org/docs/1.0/installation/#install-install-virtualenv
+Install virtualenv (if you see 'python2' or 'python3' in any of these instructions, just type 'python'): http://flask.pocoo.org/docs/1.0/installation/#install-install-virtualenv

 Now (as per http://flask.pocoo.org/docs/1.0/installation/#python-version):